seemoo-lab/bcm-public/README.md

 If you only intend to activate monitor mode on a device using the bcmdhd driver, take a look at the following commit: https://dev.seemoo.tu-darmstadt.de/bcm/bcm-public/commit/ed11c18aa89cd0374a3ce7655337cc0e4d1cdd0a

+## News

+* You can now follow us on twitter: https://twitter.com/nexmon_dev

 ## Related Projects
 * Monitor Mode for the Raspberry Pi 3: **[rpi3.nexmon.org](https://dev.seemoo.tu-darmstadt.de/bcm/bcm-rpi3)**